Cypress Freeze TFA Swing at Jersey Village

 Topicality

 I default to competing interpretations because affirmative teams should have to justify their choices.
-Reasonability is not an argument for your aff, but for the counter interpretation.
+Reasonability is an argument for the counter interpretation, not your aff.
 Your interpretations and counter interpretations should be topic specific rather than generic.
 They should intend to define and include/exclude a given aff or set of affs.
-Topicality, like framework, is fundamentally a question of predictable limits and clash.
+T is fundamentally a question of limits; all other standards are secondary.

 Disadvantages and Counterplans

-Policy throwdowns are the kinds of debates where I am most likely to read cards.
+Policy throwdowns are the kinds of debates where I am most likely to call for cards, as these quickly turn into card wars, and I am far from a topic expert.
 Please be ready to send a card doc including all evidence referenced in the 2NR/2AR.
-As with K debate, I think you should know what you are talking about and explain your arguments simply.
+Know what you are talking about and explain your arguments simply.

 Disads, ideally, are intrinsic to the action of the plan.
 Please have a cogent link story and do impact comparison.
 Uniqueness generally controls the direction of the link.

 Case specific counterplans are better than generics.
 I lean aff on multi-actor fiat, consult, and condition.
 I lean neg on PICs.
-There is strategic utility to not including a solvency advocate, but availability of literature should probably determine ground for both sides.
-Make of these takes what you will.
+There is strategic utility to not including a solvency advocate, but literature should probably inform the ground for both sides.

 LD Specific Stuff

 Substantive phil debates are fun and I'd like to judge more of them.
-Syllogisms should be clear with an explicit relationship to how it implicates impact weighing.
+Syllogisms should be clear with an explicit relationship to how I weigh impacts.

 Debates are evaluated at the conclusion of the 2AR or when I conclude that a winning NR/2AR is no longer possible.